What is Takt Time?

 - Takt instills routine functions on the production line, enabling operators to work faster and produce more output

 Limitations of Takt Time (and ways to get past them)

 - It only takes one station to halt the production of an entire line

 - Short takt time can increase the likelihood of injury and machine breakdowns, as workers rush to meet this optimal production rate

 - Takt does not take into account unpredictable variables such as bathroom breaks or reset periods between units

 - As customer demand increases, production lines need to be restructured to accommodate shorter takt time

 Digital technologies can be deployed in anticipation of takt’s limitations.
 Production visibility tools could be implemented to gain real-time visibility of factory operations and digital shop floor dashboards could be used to check whether takt time is being observed, and which operators are falling behind or getting ahead of takt.

-Tulip’s manufacturing app platform gives you full visibility into shop floor processes.
+Tulip’s frontline operations app platform gives you full visibility into your operations.
 Curious how Tulip can help you institute a human-centered approach to machine monitoring?
-Get in touch for a demo
+Get in touch for a demo.